Skip to content

 Yes.
 You can fight every petty charge.
 And you should.
 After all, what do you have to lose?
 The worst that could happen is you end up with a violation on your record and a fine.
 But only by fighting it can you prevent a conviction record.

-FAQ: Do you need a lawyer to fight a petty misdemeanor?
+Do I need a lawyer for a petty misdemeanor?

 Avoiding Traffic Stops – Minnesota Laws